foundry-rs/starknet-foundry/docs/src/appendix/cast/multicall.md

 Optional.

 When provided, it specifies where the template should be saved, it has to be a file path.
-If omitted, the template contents are going to be printed out to the stdout.
+If omitted, the template contents will be printed out to the stdout.

 ### `--overwrite, -o <OVERWRITE>`
 Optional.